w3f/polkadot-wiki/docs/maintain/maintain-guides-opengov.md

 The origin with the highest level of privileges.
 This track requires extremely high levels of approval and support for early passing.
 The prepare and enactment periods are also large.
-For instance, a referendum proposed in this track needs to amass 47% support (total network issuance) by the end of the first day with over 88% approval to be considered to be part of the confirm period.
+For instance, a referendum proposed in this track needs to amass {{ polkadot: 48.2% :polkadot }}{{ kusama:  46.8%  :kusama }} support (total network issuance) by the end of the first day with over {{ polkadot: 93.5% :polkadot }}{{ kusama:  88%  :kusama }}  approval to be considered to be part of the confirm period.
 The support curve drops linearly to 25% by the end of day 7 and almost to 0% by the end of day 14.
 This ensures that the token holders receive ample time to vote on the proposal during the decision period.